-Following the Take-Private Transaction, Mr. Foley and the rest of the Investor Consortium immediately brought in a new executive leadership team, including our Chief Executive Officer Anthony M. Jabbour, our President Dr. Stephen C. Daffron, our Chief Financial Officer Bryan T. Hipsher, and our Chief Legal Officer Joe A. Reinhardt III.
+Following the Take-Private Transaction, Mr. Foley and the rest of the Investor Consortium immediately brought in a new executive leadership team, including our Chief Executive Officer Anthony M. Jabbour, our Chief Financial Officer Bryan T. Hipsher, our President - North America Kevin Coop, our President - International Neeraj Sahai, and our Chief Legal Officer Joe A. Reinhardt III.
 The executive leadership team brings extensive experience and a proven track record of driving long-term shareholder value creation through transformation and growth initiatives.

-The senior leadership team immediately commenced a comprehensive transformation to improve and revitalize our business for long-term success.
-They saw significant opportunity to create value by transforming the organization and improving the platform with new business unit leaders, enhanced technology and data, solution innovation and a client-centric go-to- market strategy.
+Our leadership team immediately commenced a comprehensive transformation to improve and revitalize our business for long-term success.
+They saw significant opportunity to create value by transforming the organization and improving the platform with new business unit leaders, enhanced technology and data, solution innovation and a client-centric go-to-market strategy.